azidyn/socket2em/README.md

 # socket2em
-Websocket (*Browser*, web) based crypto exchange data feeds consumption and normalization.
+Websocket (*Browser*, web) based crypto derivative exchange data feeds consumption and normalization.
 Work in progress.

-Connect and consume orderbooks, live trades and possibly other exchange metrics (liquidations, OI, funding etc) through a normalized interface also providing direct orderbook management built-in.
+Connect and consume orderbooks, live trades and possibly other exchange metrics (liquidations, OI, funding etc) through a normalized interface also providing robust and fast orderbook management built-in.

 ### Project aims to support browsers natively for **serverless applications** with a focus on performance, minimal memory reqs etc.